We had a long, cold winter here in Delaware, but a very blossomy April is upon us – and that has me thinking about the beach.

 It feels a bit obvious that one thing you should enjoy at the Delaware beaches is the beach but there’s so much else to do at the Delaware shore that I feel like I should remind you.

 One nice thing about Delaware is that you have lots of choices when it comes to your beach time.
 My family has always stuck to the more northern beaches – when my kids were little I really liked the Lewes Town Beach, which is farther up in the Delaware Bay and consequently has gentler surf.
-Now that they boys are older, our favorite is the beach at Cape Henlopen State Park, also in Lewes, which has ample parking, clean bathrooms with showers, a nice snack bar, and, the last time we were there, multiple dolphin sightings.
+Now that they boys are older, our favorite is the beach at Cape Henlopen State Park, also in Lewes, which has ample parking, plenty of space for you to lay your sustainable towels down for the day, clean bathrooms with showers, a nice snack bar, and, the last time we were there, multiple dolphin sightings.